briannaodom2021/BootcampAndPersonalProjectCodeExamples/README.md

 <div>

 <em>Week 3:</em>
-<a href="https://github.com/briannaodom2021/Bootcamp_CodeExamples/blob/main/js_projects/number-guessing-game.html"> Assignment 7 </a> was more javascript practice with a <a href="https://github.com/briannaodom2021/Bootcamp_CodeExamples/blob/main/js_projects/js/number-guessing-game.js"> separate js file </a>making a number guessing game where a prompt asks a user to guess a number I'm thinking of.
+<a href="https://github.com/briannaodom2021/Bootcamp_CodeExamples/blob/main/js_projects/number-guessing-game.html"> Assignment 7 </a> was more javascript practice with a separate<a href="https://github.com/briannaodom2021/Bootcamp_CodeExamples/blob/main/js_projects/js/number-guessing-game.js"> js file </a>making a number guessing game where a prompt asks a user to guess a number I'm thinking of.
 The user has to choose a number 1-10.
 If they get it correct, the game will congradulate them and tell them how many tries it took to get the number right.
 If not, it will say their guess is too high or too low.

 My code handles also checking if user input was valid i.e. was actually a number.